wangbrian26/README-Generator/generated-readme/README-Generator-README.md

 ## Installation

-There is no installation process needed for this project.
-The only requirement is that the user is able to run node.
+Users need to have node.js installed in order to run the application.

 ## Usage

 The website is live [README-Generator][https://wangbrian26.github.io/README-Generator/]

-Navigate to the folder containing the project.
-Then in the terminal run node index.js to start the project.
+Navigate to the folder and files.
+Then run node index.js in the command line and then answer a series of questions.

-If you would like to see a demonstration of this application, please click on this link [Demonstration][https://youtu.be/RCdXR9i8iJM].

 ## License
 MIT

 MIT License

-Copyright (c) [2022] []
+Copyright (c) [2022] [Brian Wang]

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal